-Swedish Statment at the UN Security Council Briefing on the Demoratic Republic of the Congo
+Swedish Statement at the UN Security Council Briefing on Afghanistan

-National statement delivered by Ambassador Carl Skau on behalf of Sweden at the United Nations Security Council Briefing on the Demoratic Republic of the Congo, 27 August 2018, New York.
+National statement delivered by H.E.
+Ambassador Olof Skoog at the United Nations Security Council Briefing on Afghanistan, 26 June 2018, New York.

 On 12 May, a small group of ordinary Afghan citizens began an extraordinary journey.
 They left their homes in Helmand province to begin a six hundred kilometre march to Afghanistan's capital, Kabul.
 As they marched their numbers grew, and they were greeted by large crowds when they arrived in Kabul on 18 June.
 They brought with them a simple message.
 After 40 years of violence and conflict, the time has come for peace in Afghanistan.
 I want to pay tribute, in the presence of Ambassador Saikal, to the incredible resolve and resilience of the Afghan people.

 The widespread support for the march was a demonstration of the strong desire for peace in Afghan, all the more after the brief but historic ceasefires that inspired it.
 However, while the past weeks have offered a much-needed glimpse of hope, we remain concerned about the security situation in Afghanistan.
 The continued high-level of civilian casualties, not least children, and attacks against humanitarian and development workers are unacceptable.
 International humanitarian law applies to all parties.